ChemLibrarian/RepData_PeerAssessment1/PA1_template.md

 max_interval <- avg_interval[avg_interval$avg_step_interval == max(avg_interval$avg_step_interval), ]
 ```

-* The top average steps taken is 206 steps during the 835 5-minutes interval.
+* The maximum average steps taken is 206 steps during the 835 5-minutes interval, i.e. averagely maxium steps walking in 5 min interval is 206 steps between 8:35 am - 8:40 am.

 ## Imputing missing values
+* The R script below counted the missing NA values in the original data and replaced them with the meidan of the corresponding 5-minute interval across all days measured.
+The data with filled NA values is then plotted in the histogram below.

 ```r
 ## count number of missing values in the orignal data set